-Bank First customers, please contact your local office right away if you have given any bank account information, passwords to your online banking accounts, or paid funds as a reshlt of these fraud attempts or scams.
+Bank First customers, please contact your local office right away if you have provided bank account information, passwords to your online banking accounts, or paid funds as a result of these fraud attempts or scams.

 Fraud & Scams Impacting Individuals

 Tax-related identity theft occurs when someone uses your stolen personal information to file a tax return.
 The IRS notes that you may be a victim of tax-related identity theft if:

 - You get a letter from the IRS inquiring about a suspicious tax return that you did not file.

 - You can’t e-file your tax return because of a duplicate Social Security number.

 - You get a tax transcript in the mail that you did not request.